SeaGL/conference-freedom-tools/event_management.md

 ## Current Solution

-Until 2015, SeaGl used a giant spreadsheet and made the schedule by hand.
+Until 2015, SeaGL used a giant spreadsheet and made the schedule by hand.

 ## Free Solutions